slashbinslashnoname/tsunami-wallet/Readme.md

-# Boilerplate for React Native with BitcoinJS Library
+# React Native XPUB derivating wallet

-This is a boilerplate for React Native with BitcoinJS Library.
-It includes a simple UI to generate a Bitcoin address.
+This is a wallet.

 ## Features